chainer/chainer/docs/source/tutorial/dcgan.rst

 4.7 Start training
 -------------------

-We can run the exemple as following.
+We can run the exemple as follows.

 .. code-block:: console